About the Adventure Capital Challenge

-You can watch project presentations and Q&A with last year’s participants here.
+You can watch project presentations and Q&A from a 2017 information session here.

 Participants will scope their project and determine its duration, with 3 to 6 months as a recommended timeline.
 Selected participants will be matched with an alumni mentor and program officer to chart a path for their projects, set deliverables, and document the journey so it can be shared with the broader Booth community.